 We also bought the iShares Physical Gold ETF.
 It may seem a strange time to buy a non-yielding asset like gold, what with interest rates rising rapidly.
 However, we think gold comes into its own during times of swirling uncertainty and when people are worried about the world coming apart at the seams (war, famine, hyperinflation, that sort of thing).
 Given there is a risk of all of these things, we felt buying this yellow 'catastrophe insurance' made sense.

-We trimmed design software developer Cadence.
-And, finally, we reduced our holdings in the Invesco LGIM Commodity Composite and Legal & General All Commodities ETFs because we believe that peak inflation should now be behind us.
+Finally, we reduced our holdings in the Invesco LGIM Commodity Composite and Legal & General All Commodities ETFs because we believe that peak inflation should now be behind us.
 If we are correct, commodity prices should broadly fall from here.